You can grow poppies from seed, and the best time to plant the seeds is in late autumn to mid winter.

 Poppy seeds can be a little tricky to germinate unless you know how to plant them.
 All poppy seeds are very fine, and all require light to germinate.
 This means surface sowing.

-The best time to plant poppy seeds is in mid autumn, and this is how to do it.
+The best time to plant poppy seeds is in mid autumn to winter, and this is how to do it.

 - Choose the position where you want to pant the seeds.

 - Cultivate the soil well, so that the top layer is fairly fine and even.